reliablerascal/commute_hills/README.md

 ## What I'd Like to Learn Next to Advance this Project
 Due to underestimating the data challenges, I ran out of time to build out the design aspect of the project.
 This is an area where I need more practice and skill development.
 As of this writing (7/23/23) I didn't yet implement AI2HTML responsive graphics, integrate my existing CSS with the scrollytelling CSS, or plot out the walk as a path in the scrollytelling rendering.

+Also, I'd like to spend more time reverse-engineering the Mapbox scrollytelling template AND building scrollytelling from the ground up for more flexibility.

 ## Guide to the Repository
 Following is an overview of files in this repository: